 A: UWS has the wellbeing of our community uppermost in our minds at all times.
 Our comprehensive and detailed range of Covid-19 safety measures cover all aspects of University life.
 You can have confidence that UWS is fully compliant with both the detail and spirit of national public health guidance.
-We are looking forward to delivering a high-quality educational experience for all of our students in the coming academic year.
+We continue to deliver a high-quality educational experience for all of our students.
 If you have a long-term health condition or disability that makes you particularly concerned for your health and wellbeing, please follow government and public health advice and consider the risks associated with work and return to study.
 You may want to talk this through with your G.P. or with the Disability Team.

 Q: I am self-isolating / quarantined / locked down.
 What help and advice is available to me?

-A: If you are unsure of what you can and can’t do during self-isolation, please have a look at the following link for students studying at London Campus and here for students studying at any of our Scottish campuses.
-If you require support during your period of isolation please visit The Hub online at hub.uws.ac.uk, call us on 0141 848 3800 or email us at firstname.lastname@example.org We will put you in touch with the relevant student support services.
+A: If you are unsure of what you can and can’t do during self-isolation, check out the government guidance for students at London Campus or for students studying on our Scottish campuses.
+If you require support during your period of isolation please visit The Hub online at hub.uws.ac.uk, call us on 0141 848 3800 or email us at email@example.com We will put you in touch with the relevant student support services.
 Our ‘check in and chat’ service is available primarily to international students staying in UWS residences or private accommodation and you can book an appointment here.
 However if any of our students would like to utilise this service we would be happy to hear from you.

-Q: What support will be available to me before I join/return in September?
+Q: What support will be available to me before I join/return to UWS?